 Nadine Keegan uses the practice of leadlighting to research and communicate the history, importance and possibilities of the enduring craft and craftsperson.
 Nadine uses elements from many stained glass historical practices in her work.

-Influenced by the leadlight window's development through the 20th century, with the manifestations of the Arts and Crafts anti-industrialisation ideals embedded in it's design and construction.
+Originally influenced by the leadlight window's development through the 20th century, with the manifestations of the Arts and Crafts anti-industrialisation ideals embedded in it's design and construction.

 After visiting the Cosmovitrial, the stained glass mural and botanic gardens in Toluca, Mexico created by artist Leopold Flores, Nadine realised the possibilities of the medium have yet to be fully explored.
 The SolarPunk and futuristic vision felt by this artwork has continued to inspire Nadine.